renchan16/Medicrypt-App/backend/README.txt

 --------------------------------------------------------------------------------------------------

-python medicrypt-cli.py encrypt  -i ./to_folder/testvid.mp4 -o ./gseed/to_output_folder/output.avi
+python medicrypt-cli.py encrypt  -i ./to_folder/testvid.mp4 -o ./gseed/to_output_folder/output.avi  -p 12345

 --------------------------------------------------------------------------------------------------

 note that there are no key (-k) flag and (-t) encryption type in the syntax. that is because it defaults the keyfile to its own path. however, decryption requires the key flag to determine the encryption key.

 --------------------------------------------------------------------------------------------------------------------------

-python medicrypt-cli.py decrypt  -i ./to_folder/testvid.mp4 -o ./gseed/to_output_folder/output.avi -k /path/to/keyfile.key
+python medicrypt-cli.py decrypt  -i ./to_folder/testvid.mp4 -o ./gseed/to_output_folder/output.avi -k /path/to/keyfile.key -p 12345

 --------------------------------------------------------------------------------------------------------------------------